kindness is magic

 Restorative Justice Panel members serve the community in two ways.
 First, they help people affected by crime be heard and have their needs attended to.
 And second, they support people who have done wrong to understand the impact their actions have on victims, affected parties and the community.

 Training is required for this position.
-There are 1-2 meetings/month, which go for 2-3 hours.
+There are one to two meetings (two to three hours each) per month.
 A commitment of one year is preferred.

 2023-2024 Volunteers: